Included with The Woofer Tester Pro:

 Crossover Component & Cable Measurement

 The WTPro's large dynamic range and utmost precision allows it to measure impedance and phase continuously from 1 to 20 kHz with 5 digit typical accuracy when used at full scale.
-With the low power port covering a rang up to
+With the low power port covering a range up to

 3 mA and 4 Amps for the high power, a huge dynamic range is possible.